meysamesh/meysamesh/README.md

 - ML model comparison and evaluation
 - confusion-matrix analysis and class-imbalance awareness
 - probabilistic forecasting and planning logic
-- Streamlit product development and workflow design
+- Streamlit solution development and workflow design
 - GitHub collaboration, CI/CD awareness, and Docker-based setup
 - end-to-end presentations from concept to implementation